-A friend of mine jokingly called him The unofficial mayor of Oaxaca and I really think that’s not far from the truth, he knows the food and its makers, Mezcal and its brewers, the stories and the people.
+I now dearly call him The unofficial mayor of Oaxaca and I really think that’s not far from the truth, he knows the food and its makers, Mezcal and its brewers, the stories and the people.

 I had the chance to spend a whole day with him last year and here’s how it day went.

 We started with the Sunday tianguis at Tlacolula, not only is the place charming and filled with lots of beautiful (and incredibly cheap) handcrafts but there’s also a Pasillo de Humo (smoke isle) where you get to buy your own meats and tortillas to grill them at taste.
 We also had an amazing broth with handmade tortillas and freshly made juices.